-- The turbulence kinetic energy and Reynolds stress budgets provide valuable guidelines for model developers, model testing, and model validation. - These budgets can be obtained from experimental measurements or numerical simulations. - As it can be seen, the buffer layer is very energetic.
+- The turbulence kinetic energy budget provide valuable guidelines for model developers, model testing, and model validation. - These budgets can be obtained from experimental measurements or numerical simulations. - As it can be seen, the buffer layer is very energetic.

-Left: kinetic energy and normal stresses.
-Right: turbulent kinetic energy budget (production and dissipation).
+Left image: kinetic energy and normal stresses.
+Right image: turbulent kinetic energy budget (production and dissipation).
 Comparison using experimental and numerical data.
 Images reproduced from reference [1].